Chart Color Schemes

 Beachmere - Sandstone Point is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Beachmere - Sandstone Point, as per the latest Census, comprised 86.8% houses and 13.2% other dwellings.
-In comparison, Brisbane metro had 78.8% houses and 21.2% other dwellings.
-Home ownership in Beachmere - Sandstone Point was at 46.8%, with the rest being mortgaged (31.4%) or rented (21.8%).
-The median monthly mortgage repayment was $1,647, similar to Brisbane metro's average.
-The median weekly rent was $360, compared to Brisbane metro's $350.
-Nationally, Beachmere - Sandstone Point's mortgage repayments were lower at $1,647 than the Australian average of $1,863, and rents were less at $360 than the national figure of $375.
+The dwelling structure in Beachmere - Sandstone Point, as per the latest Census, consisted of 86.8% houses and 13.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Brisbane metro had 78.8% houses and 21.2% other dwellings.
+Home ownership in Beachmere - Sandstone Point was at 46.8%, with the remaining dwellings either mortgaged (31.4%) or rented (21.8%).
+The median monthly mortgage repayment in the area was $1,647, aligning with Brisbane metro's average, while the median weekly rent was $360, compared to Brisbane metro's $1,647 and $350 respectively.
+Nationally, Beachmere - Sandstone Point's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing